Preterm birth: Intermittent feeding versus continuous feeding

 For infants who weigh less than 1500 grams, tube feeding is usually necessary.
 Most often, neonatal specialists feed preterm babies intermittently with a prescribed amount of milk over a short period of time.
 For example, a feed could last 10–20 minutes and be given every 3 hours.
 This intermittent approach is meant to mimic conditions of normal bodily functions involved with feeding and allow for a cyclic pattern in the release of gastrointestinal tract hormones to promote development of the gastrointestinal system.
 In certain cases, continuous nasogastric feeding is sometimes preferred.
-There is low to very low certainty evidence to suggest that low birth weight babies who receive continuous nasogastic feeding may reach the benchmark of tolerating full enteral feeding later than babies fed intermittently and it is not clear if continuous feeding has any effect on weight gain or the number of interruptions in feedings.
-Continuous feeding may have little to no effect on length of body growth or head circumference and the effects of continuous feeding on the risk of developing necrotising enterocolitis is not clear.
+There is low to very low certainty evidence to suggest that low birth weight babies who receive continuous nasogastric feeding may reach the benchmark of tolerating full enteral feeding later than babies fed intermittently, and it is not clear if continuous feeding has any effect on weight gain or the number of interruptions in feedings.
+Continuous feeding may have little to no effect on the length of body growth or head circumference, and the effects of continuous feeding on the risk of developing necrotising enterocolitis are not clear.

 Since preterm infants with gastro-oesophageal reflux disease do not have a fully developed antireflux mechanism, deciding on the most effective approach for nutrition is important.
 It is not clear if continuous bolus intragastric tube feeding is more effective compared to intermittent bolus intragastric tube feeding for feeding preterm infants with gastroesophageal reflux disease.

-For infants who would benefit from intermittent bolus feeding, some infants may be fed using the "push feed" method using a syringe to gently push the milk or formula into the stomach of the infant.
-Others may be fed using a gravity feeding system where the syringe is attached directly to a tube and the milk or formula drips into the infant's stomach.
+For infants who would benefit from intermittent bolus feeding, some infants may be fed using the "push feed" method, using a syringe to gently push the milk or formula into the stomach of the infant.
+Others may be fed using a gravity feeding system where the syringe is attached directly to a tube, and the milk or formula drips into the infant's stomach.
 It is not clear from medical studies which approach to intermittent bolus feeding is more effective or reduces adverse effects such as apnea, bradycardia, or oxygen desaturation episodes.

 High volume feeds

-High-volume (more than 180 mL per kilogram per day) enteral feeds of fortified or non-fortified human breast milk or formula may improve weight gain while the pre-term infant is hospitalized, however, there is insufficient evidence to determine if this approach improves growth of the neonate and other clinical outcomes including length of hospital stay.
-The risks or adverse effects associated with high-volume enteral feeding of preterm infants including aspiration pneumonia, reflux, apnea, and sudden oxygen desaturation episodes have not been reported in the trials considered in a 2021 systematic review.
+High-volume (more than 180 mL per kilogram per day) enteral feeds of fortified or non-fortified human breast milk or formula may improve weight gain while the pre-term infant is hospitalized; however, there is insufficient evidence to determine if this approach improves growth of the neonate and other clinical outcomes, including length of hospital stay.
+The risks or adverse effects associated with high-volume enteral feeding of preterm infants, including aspiration pneumonia, reflux, apnea, and sudden oxygen desaturation episodes have not been reported in the trials considered in a 2021 systematic review.